James-Nemeth/E-Toy-Shop/README.md

 ## Design Goals / Approach

 - Took inspiration from other toy websites, when for brigth colours of Blue and Yellow that complemented each other.
-- It should have a fun and engaging feel that draws the users eye tothe site.
+- It should have a fun and engaging feel that draws the users eye to the site.
 - Wanted it to look and work well on any device.

 ---